fl-prasad-alai/easyloans-mysql2/README.md

 # 🏦 EasyLoans - MSME/SME Loan Management API

 **EasyLoans** is a modular backend system for managing SME/MSME loan applications.
-Built using **Node.js**, **Express.js**, and **MySQL2**, the system captures customer, business, guarantor, loan, and document data in a single API request.
+Built using **Node.js**, **Express.js**, and **MySQL2**, the system captures & integrates customer, business, guarantor, loan, and document data in a single API request.
 It also validates CIBIL eligibility and stores uploaded documents locally.

 Tested and debugged using **Postman**, the system is designed to be modular, extensible, and developer-friendly.